EsmaeelNabil/modifierOverrider/README.md

 # modifierOverrider

-### This plugin is used to override the modifier of the `composposable` functions in the specified package and with a specified criteria, for testing, debugging, development purposes, the used example is for adding semantics to the UI without changing the code.
+### This plugin is doing bytecode manuplation to override the modifier of the `composposable` functions in the specified package and with a specified criteria, for testing, debugging, development purposes, the used example is for adding semantics to the UI without changing the code.

 #### Running the example app.